jlcai/390r-final-project/checkpoint1.md

 ### Plans for Rest of Project
 _**Instruction:** What are your plans for the rest of the project?_

+As mentioned previously in the general overview section, we plan to use WannaCry as an initial stepping stone to understand how to reverse malware.
+We plan on finding another sample later to reverse engineer -- with the sample not being as well-documented as WannaCry is already.

 [Back to Top](https://github.com/jlcai/390r-final-project/blob/main/checkpoint1.md)

 -----